 Using the following command, you can create an ESXi ISO from your offline bundle:

 The V-Front online repository has a rather large library of vib drivers.
 You can integrate specific drivers from this repository into an ESXi image like this:

 .\ESXi-Customizer-PS.ps1 -v67 -vft -load sata-xahci,net55-r8168,net-e1000e,esx-ui

 In this example, we’ll integrate the following drivers into the ESXi distribution:

 - net-e1000e – a network driver for Intel I21782579LM/82574L;

 - net51-r8169 – Realtek 8168/8111/8411/8118 NIC driver (it has been removed from ESXi 5.1 and newer);

 - esx-ui — ESXi Embedded Host Client, a convenient host web interface (used by default from esxi 5.5);

 - sata-xahci — map driver to correctly identify some SATA controllers.

-As a rule, for most computers it is enough to add the following drivers into the ESXi image:
+As a rule, for most desktop devices it is enough to add the following drivers to the ESXi image: